Legal Advocates banner

 HomeCourt Admin/AOC > Certification & Licensing > Legal Service Innovations > Our Programs > Legal Advocates

-Legal Advocates
+Certified Community Legal Advocates

-Innovation for Justice (i4J), the Arizona Supreme Court, and Arizona Administrative Office of the Courts have partnered to train, certify and empower non-lawyer legal advocates to provide limited-scope legal advice in two practice areas; Housing Stability and Domestic Violence.
+Innovation for Justice (i4J), the Arizona Supreme Court, and Arizona Administrative Office of the Courts have partnered to train, certify, and empower non-lawyer legal advocates to provide limited-scope legal advice in two practice areas, Housing Stability and Domestic Violence.

 gavel and house on wood two women conversing with each other